danielbahrami/REST-API/README.md

 # Gin-API
-A RESTful API built with Gin
+A RESTful API built with Gin and MongoDB